COLA: A recipe for improving your pension

 Separate from and unlike the basic account, the inflation adjustment account is not fully funded.
 However, like the basic account, member and employer contributions and investment returns also fund this account.
 While your basic pension is based on a formula, COLAs are non-guaranteed benefits, based on the funds available in the inflation adjustment account.
 If the board grants COLA in a particular year, funds from the inflation adjustment account are transferred to the basic account so that they can be applied to your basic pension, and bridge benefit and temporary annuity, if applicable.

-A lid on the COLA cap keeps it sweet
+Sustainable COLA keeps it sweet

 - The cost of providing COLA cannot exceed the funds in the inflation adjustment account